So you want to have a litter of puppies for Sassy’s sake or the kids’ education or the vacation or holiday fund?

 hip, elbow, and knee x-rays as appropriate for the breed;

-blood and DNA tests for various diseases as appropriate
+blood and DNA tests for various diseases as appropriate for the breed; obedience classes to make sure Princess is well-socialized and is trainable;

 a stud fee or promise of a puppy to the stud owner;